jaburns/smallball/README.md

     // id attributes are accessible via global variables automatically. f = (h, i) => A.style[h] = 238*(1+i),

-    // TODO the curly braces are needed so that f doesn't return a number and fuck up the bitwise
-    // OR chain in the main loop.
-Must be a smaller way to do that

     // Now we define x, the ball's horizontal position, and initialize it to the result of the
     // setInterval we use to call the main loop. setInterval returns a non-zero integer whose
     // exact value depends on the browser implementation, but since the position is bounds checked